 Ever felt the pressure of trying to remember dozens of complex passwords?
 Or worse, maybe you’ve been tempted to use the same password for multiple accounts (we’ve all been there).
 Password managers are designed to solve these exact problems, offering a simple solution to keep your online accounts safe and your mind free from password clutter.
-But naturally, questions come up are password managers safe to use?
+But naturally, questions come up: are password managers safe to use?

 Let’s dig into what password managers are, how they work, and whether they’re worth the trust.